Engoo Blog Language Tips

 It’s (really) coming down.

-This expression is used for both snow and rain.
-It's a casual way of saying it is either snowing or raining very heavily.
+This phrase is a casual way of saying it's snowing (or raining) very heavily.

-It's really coming down.
+It's really coming down outside.
 All of the roads are closed.

 Snowed in